Mitigating Spurious Correlation via Distributionally Robust Learning with Hierarchical Ambiguity Sets: Related work

 In parallel, a growing body of work addresses scenarios where group annotations are unavailable or prohibitively expensive, motivating the need to infer or approximate group structure.
 Building on \cite{kirichenkolast}, \cite{labonte2024towards} extends last-layer retraining to settings with minimal or no group annotations.
 Some methods employ limited validation sets to discover latent groups and then apply Group DRO \citep{sagawa2019distributionally} for robust optimization \citep{nam2022spread, ghosal2023distributionally}.
 Indeed, the model’s loss (or its alternatives) often helps identify underrepresented subpopulations; for example, \cite{nam2020learning, liu2021just, qiu2023simple} use high-loss samples to recognize minority groups.
 Other approaches draw on diverse cues: \cite{ahmed2020systematic, creager2021environment} infer groups by maximizing violations of the invariant risk minimization principle \citep{arjovsky2019invariant}, while \cite{asgari2022masktune} employs masking to reduce reliance on spurious features. \cite{sohoni2020no, seo2022unsupervised} instead cluster feature embeddings to discover latent groups and identify pseudo-attributes for debiasing.
 Likewise, \cite{zhang2022correct} proposes a two-stage contrastive learning framework by aligning samples with the same class but different spurious attributes, and \cite{wu2023discover} constructs a ``concept bank'' of candidate spurious attributes for robust partitioning.
 Another line of work identifies spurious features by comparing the training set with a carefully selected reference dataset \citep{hanimproving} or removes examples that disproportionately degrade worst-group accuracy \citep{jainimproving}.

 Beyond these established techniques, emerging efforts explore new failure modes within the spurious correlation framework.
 For instance, recent works have examined imperfect group partitions \citep{zhou2021examining}, multiple spurious features \citep{paranjapeagro, kim2024improving}, low spurious signal strength \citep{mulchandanisevering}, and spurious-aware out-of-distribution detection \citep{zohrabi2025spurious}.
+Relatedly, recent work has shown that the presence of spurious correlations can itself constitute a failure mode for domain adaptation methods \citep{seonghwi2026}.
 In this context, our work addresses a critical yet underexplored issue: minority-group data, by nature extremely limited in size, may not faithfully reflect their underlying distributions—a natural but overlooked phenomenon that must be explicitly accounted for.